issueapp/spring/issues/spread/data/story-two.md

         type: video/youtube

     layout:
-      type: two-column
+      type: three-column
-      image_style: background
+      image_style: cover
       content_style: white
       content_valign: middle
       content_align: center

 ---

 A casual morning brunch is one of the easiest and most flexible ways to entertain.
-Our menu keeps things simple with a back-to-basics cupcake recipe, courtesy of our friends from Smudge, delicious Philly cream cheese icing and specialty roast coffee (or hot chocolate for the kids) all served buffet style, allowing you to focus your attention on your guests and on the guest of honour himself, Dad.
+Our menu keeps things simple with a back-to-basics cupcake recipe topped with delicious Philly cream cheese frosting and specialty roast coffee (or hot chocolate for the kids).